twbs/bootstrap/site/content/docs/5.2/getting-started/parcel.md

    </html>
    ```

+   We're including a little bit of Bootstrap styling here with the `div class="container"` and `<button>` so that we see when Bootstrap's CSS is loaded by Webpack.

-   Parcel can automatically detect we're using Sass and install the [Sass Parcel plugin](https://parceljs.org/languages/sass/) to support it.
+   Parcel will automatically detect we're using Sass and install the [Sass Parcel plugin](https://parceljs.org/languages/sass/) to support it.
 However, if you wish, you can also manually run `npm i --save-dev @parcel/transformer-sass`.

 2. **Add the Parcel npm scripts.** Open the `package.json` and add the following `start` script to the `scripts` object.
 We'll use this script to start our Parcel development server and render the HTML file we created after it's compiled into the `dist` directory.